deephealthproject/eddl/docs/sphinx/source/intro/build-options.rst

 - NVIDIA CUDA 9 or above

-Also, we highly recommend installing an Anaconda_ environment to manage external dependencies.
+Also, we highly recommend installing an Anaconda_ environment to manage the external dependencies.
 You will get a high-quality BLAS library (MKL) and controlled dependency versions regardless of your system.

 Once you have Anaconda_ installed, you can create and activate our environment by running the following commands **from the source directory**: